ForestAdmin/documentation/reference-guide/actions/create-and-manage-smart-actions/use-a-smart-action-form.md

       isRequired: true
     }, {
       field: 'Valid proof of ID',
-      description: 'ID card or passport if the document has been issued in the EU, EFTA, or EEA / ID card or passport + resident permit or driving licence if the document has been issued outside the EU, EFTA, or EEA of the legal representative of your company',
+      description: 'ID card or passport if the document has been issued in the EU, EFTA, or EEA / ID card or passport + resident permit or driving license if the document has been issued outside the EU, EFTA, or EEA of the legal representative of your company',
       type: 'File',
       isRequired: true
     }]